-Here, Swedish historian Christer Bergström dispels six myths that still surround the epic World War Two battle – from the role of Bomber Command and the competence of the Luftwaffe’s commander Hermann Göring, to the flying skills of the German and British fighter pilots who fought the battle for the skies.
+Swedish historian Christer Bergström dispels six myths that still surround the epic Battle of Britain – from the role of Bomber Command and the competence of the Luftwaffe’s commander Hermann Göring, to the flying skills of the German and British fighter pilots who fought the battle for the skies.
 Writing for History Extra, the author of The Battle of Britain – an Epic Conflict Revisited separates facts from fiction…

 Myth: The Luftwaffe commander Hermann Göring was incompetent

 According to popular perception, the commander of the Luftwaffe, Hermann Göring (aka Goering), was a totally incompetent commander, whose unfortunate decisions placed the Luftwaffe in an unnecessarily difficult position.
 Certainly, he was a ruthless Nazi who eventually amassed a huge list of crimes against humanity.
 However, the widespread image of him as a thoroughly incompetent air force commander needs to be corrected.

 At the beginning of the Second World War, the Luftwaffe, the most effective air force in the world, was, after all, Göring’s very personal creation.
 Admittedly, not everything about the Luftwaffe was a result to Göring’s accomplishments, but he had the ability to put the right man in the right place, and he was more open to new, revolutionary ideas than many of his younger subordinates.